Cpjr446/Webdev-Task-1/README.md

 # Webdev-Task-1
 # Ricochet Rumble

-Ricochet Rumble is a turn-based, two-player strategy board game created by Arjun and his friend Vishrudh.
+Ricochet Rumble is a turn-based, two-player strategy board game.
 The goal is to destroy your opponent's Titan by strategically moving your pieces and deflecting bullets through various Ricochet pieces.

 ## Game Logic